-At times, “necessity” and “impossibility” are so because of a name, a label, a meaning, a belief unquestioned; some of our freedom is prevented by words, lost by certainties; but we can change meaning and names to regain it.
+At times, what we experience as “necessity” and “impossibility” are so because of a name, a label, a meaning, a belief unquestioned; some of our freedom is prevented by words, lost by certainties; but we can change meaning and names to regain it.
 I did solve some dramatic situations by reconsidering the causes, the questions asked and by re-defining and re-naming the problem, convincingly.

 You will say “Marvellous, but how to do all this?”

 The first and main thing you can do for yourself is to understand this principle and to arm your mind with it; which means to turn the words, the formula n±1 into a vivid image in your mind, one you own.
 You can do this without learning philosophy for years and studying the deep meaning of Goedel's Theorem.